webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Basic Scaffold

 Now that we've got our initial scaffold.
 Let's add the rest of our options!
 For the `context`, let's say we've got a `path.join` we want to make use of.
 For this, we use a single quote string.
+By default the current directory is used, but it's recommended to pass a value in your configuration (context).
+This makes your configuration independent from CWD (current working directory).

 ```js
 module.exports = function createDevConfig(answer) {